BFF Editing

 Picture

-Laurel Garver - author and editor, has a blog (Laurel's Leaves) with a fantastic explanation for why authors need critique partners and beta readers and how to get the most out of both.
+Laurel Garver, author and editor, has a blog (Laurel's Leaves) with a fantastic explanation for why authors need critique partners and beta readers and how to get the most out of both.

 Picture